 - Hudnall is known for walking Houston neighborhoods and photographing the people, places, and events that he sees.
 What other types of images could Hudnall be expected to produce?
 What qualities might his work characteristically possess?

-- The Law of Conservation of Energy applies to this activity.
-If energy cannot be created or destroyed, how can we use our analysis of the works of art to show energy transformation?
-For example, if the sun shone on the young African American boy’s necklace, how would thermal energy transfer occur?
-If the 18th century boy threw the shuttlecock (birdie) in the air and hit it with his badminton racket, explain how that energy would change.
-Find other examples of the Law of Conservation of Energy in both art works.
+After discussing the works of art, use them to explore the Law of Conservation of Energy.
+Ask students: if energy cannot be created or destroyed, how can these artworks show energy transformation?
+For example, if the sun shone on the 20th-century boy’s necklace, how would thermal energy transfer occur?
+If the 18th-century boy threw the shuttlecock (birdie) into the air and hit it with his racket, how would the energy change in that situation?
+Prompt students to find other examples of the Law of Conservation of Energy in both artworks.

 Subject Matter Connection